Update: This Google Plus Page Guide was updated 16 October 2013 to reflect changes to the Google+ interface.

 - Using Notifications

 The first mystery for most new Page owners is how to get back to their page after they’ve created it.
-On your Google+ home page (where your main Stream view is), find the small arrow to the right of your profile picture at upper right.
+On your Google+ home page (where your main Stream view is), find your profile picture at upper right.

-Clicking that arrow will reveal a list of your Pages.
+Clicking on the photo will reveal a list of all the Pages you own or manage.
 Click the one you want to work with.
 When the avatar and name at upper left change to the ID of the Page, you are that page.
 In other words, every activity you do–posting, commenting, +1ing, etc.–you will now do as that page, not as your personal profile.

 - Owner can invite and remove managers, view the manager roster, delete the Page, transfer ownership of the Page, adjust Page settings, and act as the Page (i.e., post content, edit circles, etc.).
 Each Page can have only one owner.
 The link to transfer ownership of the Page is in very light grey at the upper right of the Managers Settings page.